DeeEmm/DIY-Flow-Bench/README.md

 A Flow Bench is a basic system to measure and display volumetric air flow.

-It is used as a tool for measuring and quantifying modifications and improvements made to items suxh as automotive cylinder heads and carburettors by measuring the volume of air that they can flow within a set time period.
+It is used as a tool for measuring and quantifying modifications and improvements made to items such as automotive cylinder heads and carburettors by measuring the volume of air that they can flow within a set time period.
 By measuring the volume of air that can be passed through the item the user can determine if modifications made to the item help improve air flow characteristics.

 Traditional flow benches utilise a manometer and regulate the reference pressure using calibrated flow orifices.
 Volumetric flow is then calculated using mathematical methods to convert the pressure drop across the testpiece into flow.